playgen/space-modules-inc/DeveloperGuide.md

     },
 ```

-Open the file using the IntegratedAuthoringToolWF.exe found in *FAtiMA-Toolkit\AuthoringTools\IntegratedAuthoringToolWF\bin\Debug* and save.
+Open the file using the IntegratedAuthoringToolWF.exe found in *FAtiMA-Toolkit/AuthoringTools/IntegratedAuthoringToolWF/bin/Debug* and save.

 ## Level Selection
 Space Modules Inc supports both an automatic level progression system and a level selection system.
 The current version defaults to automatic progression and as a result the level selection screen is never shown.